mon-sarder/PersonalWebsite/README.md

 ## License

-MIT License - Feel free to use this for your own portfolio!
+MIT License - Feel free to use this for your own portfolio.